InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## Forces

-* Fragmentation of source code hosting systems in the organization.
+* Fragmentation of source code hosting systems in the Organization.
-* Ad-hoc source code strategies scattered across the different Legal Entities in the organization.
+* Ad-hoc source code strategies scattered across the different Legal Entities in the Organization.
 * Continuously changing map of the relationships between: projects, repositories, products, tech stacks, domains, solutions, platforms, services, components, sub-systems, people, authors, teams, external repositories.
-* Diverse software culture of teams across the organization (e.g. more open to collaboration or more siloed).
+* Diverse software culture of teams across the Organization (e.g. more open to collaboration or more siloed).

 ## Solutions

-### Set up an organization-level source code inventory live dashboard
+### Set up an Organization-level source code inventory live dashboard

 * Combination of manual and automated input data sources to a single source of truth
 * API available to add new data sources and extend coverage of the source code repository